Profit and loss statement

 Find out how to calculate your gross profit to help you with the first section of your profit and loss statement.

-Use the below as starting point for your profit and loss statement for each year.
+Use the list below as a starting point for your profit and loss statement for each year.

 Profit and loss statement for each year